John Lurie: Film and television

 In 1993 Lurie composed the theme to Late Night with Conan O'Brien with Howard Shore.
 The theme was also used when O'Brien hosted on The Tonight Show.
 Lurie formed his own record label in 1998, Strange & Beautiful Music, and released the Lounge Lizards album Queen of All Ears and a Fishing with John soundtrack.

 Lurie has written scores for over 20 movies, including Stranger than Paradise, Down by Law, Mystery Train, Clay Pigeons, Animal Factory, and Get Shorty, for which he received a Grammy Award nomination.

 In the 1980s, Lurie starred in the Jim Jarmusch films Stranger Than Paradise and Down by Law, and made cameos in the films Permanent Vacation and Downtown 81.
-He went on to act in other notable films including Paris, Texas and The Last Temptation of Christ.
+He went on to act in other notable films including Paris, Texas, Wild at Heart and The Last Temptation of Christ.
 From 2001 to 2003 he starred in the HBO prison series Oz as inmate Greg Penders.

-Lurie wrote, directed and starred in the TV series Fishing with John in 1991 and 1992, which featured guests Tom Waits, Willem Dafoe, Matt Dillon, Jim Jarmusch, and Dennis Hopper.
+Lurie wrote, directed and starred in the TV series Fishing with John in 1991, which featured guests Tom Waits, Willem Dafoe, Matt Dillon, Jim Jarmusch, and Dennis Hopper.
 It aired on IFC and Bravo.
 It has since become a cult classic and was released on DVD by Criterion.